Do teenagers really use terms like "zerg", "P999" and "MOOS"?

 Sam: Yeah plenty, like YOLO or LMAO or LOL.
 Also "peak", which means bad or annoying.

 Ismail: I use "lol" a lot, but I don't think of it as an acronym really.

-you worry about your parents going through your chats?
-How do you stop that
+Do you worry about your parents going through your chats?
+How do you stop that from happening?

 Amber: Not really.
 I mean, I would like my privacy, but I have nothing to hide.
 I can't really be bothered with text talk – I'd rather write the full word usually.

 Eleanor: I don't feel the need to worry about it so I don't do anything to stop them from looking.

 Laurie: I do sometimes worry.
 To combat this I have a passcode and turn off message previews.
 This means that parents and teachers can't see if I've been sent anything dodgy.
 I also always leave my phone facing screen-down, mainly out of force of habit, but have never used acronyms or code to try to make them unable to understand the messages.